barmalei/zebkit/readme.md

 					layout: new BorderLayout(8,8),
                     padding: 8,
 					kids  : {
-						TOP   : new BoldLabel("Copy/Paste in box below"),
+						top   : new BoldLabel("Copy/Paste in box below"),
-						CENTER: new MyComponent("Copy me in clipboard").properties({border:borders.plain, padding:8})
+						center: new MyComponent("Copy me in clipboard").properties({border:borders.plain, padding:8})
 					}
 				});
 			});